A Point on Discrete versus Continuous State-Space Markov Chains: Simulation Study

 The performance of the robust estimator is less optimal with smaller sample sizes but improves as the sample size increases.
 The robust estimator is designed to be competitive in data containing noise or outliers; however, the data considered here has neither.

-While all three estimators provide estimates for the Bernoulli parameter $p$, the MLE ($\hat{p}$) generally strikes the best balance between precision and accuracy, making it the preferred choice for estimating $p$ in this context.
+While all three estimators provide asymptotically unbiased estimates for the Bernoulli parameter $p$, the sample mean ($\bar{p}$) generally strikes the best balance between precision and accuracy, making it the preferred choice for estimating $p$ in this context.